wprender/cloudbreak-docs/docs/aws.md

 > Alternatively, instead of using the pre-built cloud images for AWS, you can install Cloudbreak Deployer on your own VM.
 See [installation page](onprem.md) for more information.

-Make sure you opened the following ports on your security group:
+Please make sure you opened the following ports on your security group:

  * SSH (22)
  * Cloudbreak API (8080)